-92 See Microsoft V, 2013 WL 2111217, at 18 (W.D.
+See Microsoft V, 2013 WL 2111217, at 18 (W.D.
 Wash.
 Apr.
 25, 2013) ("[Georgia-Pacific f]actor 1 examines the royalties received by the patentee for the licensing of the patent in suit, proving or tending to prove an established royalty.
 In the RAND context, such licensing royalties for a given patent(s) must be comparable to RAND licensing circumstances.
-In other words, to prove an established royalty rate for an license negotiated in the absence of a FRAND or similar commitment may have been unfair, unreasonable, or discriminatory and may not be comparable or may be considered only after making appropriate adjustments.93
+In other words, to prove an established royalty rate for an SEP, the past royalty rates for a patent must be negotiated under the RAND obligation or a comparable negotiation.").

-Others, however, may argue licenses that do not include any FRAND-committed patents, when evaluated for their similarities and differences from the hypothetical FRAND negotiation, may still be relevant licenses for a comparability analysis.
+Others, however, may argue licenses that do not include any FRAND-committed patents, when evaluated for their similarities and differences from the hypothetical FRAND negotiation, may be relevant licenses for a comparability analysis.
 Under this view, it should not be assumed that a prior license negotiated without a FRAND commitment was unfair, unreasonable, or discriminatory and therefore not sufficiently comparable.